Player of the Year blog

 Re: Player of the Year blog

-That is the part precisely where one or two of these win other awards.thebeekeeper wrote: ↑20 Mar 2023, 18:28 For me it's Walker for POTY, but Kabamba and Collinge would be in second and third respectively.
+thebeekeeper wrote: 20 Mar 2023, 18:28 For me it's Walker for POTY, but Kabamba and Collinge would be in second and third respectively.
 It's certainly testament to how good this squad is that there are others in the reckoning - Okimo and Gorman for example.

 Weirdly for someone in the latter stages of their career, I think I'd give Okimo the most improved player award - I wasn't convinced in the first month or two, but he's been outstanding.